 - IDM Award in General Data Protection Regulation (GDPR): to understand the implications of the GDPR (taking force on 25 May 2018), and learn what it means for your business.

-Once you’re in the field, it’s extremely vital to remain updated with the latest marketing techniques and different tools you can utilize in your marketing campaign.
+Once you’re in the field, it’s extremely vital to remain updated with the latest marketing qualifications, techniques and different tools you can utilise in your marketing campaigns.
 To enhance your marketing qualifications in a specific discipline, take a look at IDM’s Professional Certificates.
 There are five Professional Certificates offered by the IDM and they are:

-- IDM Professional Certificate in Email Marketing: specialize in learning the planning, creating and evaluating ROI-driven email marketing campaigns.
+- IDM Professional Certificate in Email Marketing: specialise in learning the planning, creating and evaluating ROI-driven email marketing campaigns.

-- IDM Professional Certificate in Search Marketing: specialize in Search Engine Optimisation (SEO) and Pay Per Click (PPC) advertising.
+- IDM Professional Certificate in Search Marketing: specialise in Search Engine Optimisation (SEO) and Pay Per Click (PPC) advertising.

 - IDM Professional Certificate in Social Media: learn how to shine amongst competitive social media campaigns, and learn to deliver measurable results with social media.

-- IDM Professional Certificate in Content Marketing: specialize in content marketing, learn to manage content marketing campaigns and how to improve results.
+- IDM Professional Certificate in Content Marketing: specialise in content marketing, learn to manage content marketing campaigns and how to improve results.

 - IDM Professional Certificate in GDPR: two new laws come into action on May 25 2018 to regulate cookies, social networks and more.
 Learn to adapt your marketing taking into account these new rules.